DonnieData/Amazon_Vine_Analysis/README.md

 [summary]

-- In total there were 42,022 reviews of office products, with 2% being vine and 98% non vine.
+- In total there were 42,022 reviews of office products, with 2% being vine and 98% non-vine.
-- 408 of vine reviews are 5 star, while 18,104 of non vine reviews are 5 star.
+- 408 of vine reviews are 5 star, while 18,104 of non-vine reviews are 5 star.
-- 44% of vine reviews are 5 star, as well as 44% of non vine reviews are 5 star.
+- 44% of vine reviews are 5 star, as well as 44% of non-vine reviews are 5 star.

 ## Summary

 Based on the data summary, there is not sufficient evidence of there being any positivty bias for reviews in the Vine program.
+Since there is roughly the same percentage of 5 star rated reviews for vine and non-vine reviews, one is not shown to be praportionatly favored over the other.